omar-polo/plakar.io/content/articles/2025-04_01/index.md

 **What the Metadata Captures**

-- **File and Folder Hierarchy**
+- **Structure**
-  The complete structure of the dataset — including nested directories, symbolic links, and hard links — is recorded in a virtual filesystem model.
+  The complete structure of the dataset — including nested directories, symbolic links, and hard links for filesystems — is recorded in a virtual filesystem model.

+- **Application-Specific Context**
+  Source connectors can embed domain-aware metadata (e.g., database schema details, mount point info, or volume names), enabling deep inspection of structured data.

 - **Permissions, Timestamps, Ownership**
   Full POSIX-style metadata is preserved, making it possible to restore not just content, but also its exact execution and access semantics.

-- **Application-Specific Context**
-  Source connectors can embed domain-aware metadata (e.g., database schema details, mount point info, or volume names), enabling deep inspection of structured data.

 - **Tags, Labels, Logical Groupings**
-  Snapshots and their contents can be annotated with logical metadata — including tags, labels, or policy hints — allowing for advanced filtering and lifecycle management.
+  Snapshots and their contents can be annotated with logical metadata — including tags, labels, or policy hints — allowing for advanced filtering and lifecycle management: organising snapshots per business units, production vs staging, etc...

 The metadata engine enables **in-place querying and comparison** of snapshots, without needing to restore or unpack them.
 Example use cases: